MotherTongues/mothertongues/docs/guides/build.md

 This will create a file called `dictionary_data.json` which is the file you will need to transfer to your MTD UI.

-!!! tip
-    By simply changing the `dictionary_data.json` file in your MTD Starter, GitHub will automatically build your dictionary using the [MTD mobile UI](https://github.com/MotherTongues/mothertongues-ui).
-Note that you will have to [enable GitHub Actions](https://docs.github.com/en/github/administering-a-repository/disabling-or-limiting-github-actions-for-a-repository#managing-github-actions-permissions-for-your-repository) on your MTD starter for the automatic builds to work.
+**TODO: @Aidan**, this the above casually mentioned "tranfer to your MTD UI".
+Is that the next section? (mobile development)?
+Or is there something else missing here?

-## Local Development (Advanced)
+## Mobile/UI Development -- this section needs work!!!

 Here are the steps for creating a mobile dictionary on your machine.